 Interferon-beta increases the risk of bone marrow suppression, pancreatitis, acute liver failure, and injection site reactions, including infection and necrosis.

 Interferon-gamma increases the risk of gastrointestinal toxicity, induction of autoimmunity, encephalopathy, acute renal failure, and graft versus host disease following bone marrow transplantation.

 Enhancing Healthcare Team Outcomes

-Interferon therapy has shown to have therapeutic value for a variety of diseases, including autoimmune diseases, viral diseases, and various forms of cancer.
-Interferons have also demonstrated significant immunomodulatory effects, making them beneficial for the treatment of immune-related conditions such as multiple sclerosis and chronic granulomatous disease.
+Interferon therapy has been shown to have therapeutic value for various diseases, including autoimmune diseases, viral diseases, and various forms of cancer.
+Interferons have also demonstrated significant immunomodulatory effects, making them beneficial for treating immune-related conditions such as multiple sclerosis and chronic granulomatous disease.
 However, given the potential for hepatotoxicity, renal toxicity, myelosuppression, autoimmune reactions, and other adverse outcomes, it is imperative for health care professionals to routinely monitor their patients through blood work while administering this medication.
-It is also essential that all members of the interprofessional healthcare team collaborate to determine the correct dosage and form of interferon therapy, as well as any adjuvant therapies, given there is significant variability in adverse effects.
+It is also essential that all interprofessional healthcare team members collaborate to determine the correct dosage and form of interferon therapy, as well as any adjuvant therapies, given there is significant variability in adverse effects.
 Lastly, medication adherence can be an issue with interferon treatment.
-Healthcare teams can address this issue by educating patients about the importance of medication adherence and providing regular reminders to patients.
+Healthcare teams can address this issue by working as a cohesive unit to educate patients about the importance of medication adherence and providing regular reminders to patients.